clojure/clojure/clojure.markdown

 <h2 id="metadata">Metadata</h2>

-Symbols and collections support metadata, a map of data about the symbol or collection.
+Symbols and collections support metadata, a map of data *about* the symbol or collection.
 The metadata system allows for arbitrary annotation of data.
-It is used to convey information to the compiler about types, but can also be used by application developers for many purposes, annotating data sources, entry dates, policy etc.
+It is used to convey information to the compiler about types, but can also be used by application developers for many purposes, annotating data sources, policy etc.

-The important thing to understand about metadata is that it is not considered to be part of the value of an object.
-As such, *metadata does not impact equality*.
+An important thing to understand about metadata is that it is not considered to be part of the value of an object.
+As such, *metadata does not impact equality (or hash codes)*.
 Two objects that differ only in metadata are equal.

 That said, metadata and its relationship to an object is immutable - an object with different metadata is a different object.